stupidmankind/BYpassDoc/docs/source/commands/beginif.rst

 Description
 -----------

-This command is used to make the decision within the flow by evaluate the statement.
+This command is used to make the decision within the script by evaluate the statement.
 The command under if block will be exeucted if the statement is true.

 Parameters